Weather Data Source: weather 30 days Dallas

 Location Carpenter Park, 2201 Pacific Ave, Downtown Dallas

-Food vendors Over 60 Asian food vendors
+Food Vendors Over 60 Asian food vendors

-Unique dishes 150+ unique Asian dishes, including street food, dumplings, ramen, and desserts
+Unique Dishes 150+ unique Asian dishes, including street food, dumplings, ramen, and desserts

-Marketplace vendors Over 15 vendors offering handmade crafts, clothing, and heritage goods
+Marketplace Vendors Over 15 vendors offering handmade crafts, clothing, and heritage goods

-Panda attraction 15-foot inflatable panda and panda-themed desserts
+Panda Attraction 15-foot inflatable panda and panda-themed desserts

-Ticket prices General admission start at $14 (plus $2 Saturday surcharge); gate admission $20; VIP from $35; Children under 6 free
+Ticket Prices General admission from $14 (+$2 Saturday surcharge); gate $20; VIP from $35; Children under 6 free

 Deeper Dive: News & Info About This Topic